 This is a page dedicated to my friend and partner, (and as of December 21, 2013, “wedded partner”) Dennis Moore.
 Here are the photos from Dennis & Gary’s wedding ceremony and reception.
 Thanks to our friend Suchi Psarakos, who edited it, you can now see a video of the ceremony and the reception.
 She recently found a photo she took of Dennis and me on the Big Island in the 1990’s when Dennis was still hiking, kayaking, swimming and leaping off cliffs.

-It’s obvious that Dennis and I share a love of music, art and learning, but we also are able to share in the up-bringing of Eva Malia Ramm, here seen as a baby with Dennis on Kailua Beach.
-Click on the photo to see it full-size.
+It’s obvious that Dennis and I share a love of music, art and learning, but we have also been able to share in the up-bringing of Suchi’s daughter Eva Melia Ramm, seen here as a baby with Dennis on Kailua Beach.